jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 #### Docker

-The CPAO is distributed as a Docker image, allowing it to be easily pulled down from the public Docker repository and directly deployed to Kubernetes clusters.
+The CPAO is distributed as a Docker image, allowing it to be easily pulled down from the public Docker repository and directly deployed to K8s clusters.
 The distributed Docker image is `custompodautoscaler/operator` - built on top of the `ubi7/ubi-minimal` Red Hat Docker base image, as is standard with an Operator Framework operator.

 #### Deployment YAML

-The CPAO offers bundles of Kubernetes YAML for deploying the Operator easily to a Kubernetes cluster.
+The CPAO offers bundles of K8s YAML for deploying the Operator easily to a K8s cluster.
 There are two available installation types, either cluster-scoped installation or namespace-scoped installation.
 The cluster-scoped option installs the operator with access to the entire cluster, while the namespace-scoped option installs the operator only with access to the namespace